owym500/papers/journal.md

 # Results
 The simulations reproduced the measurements nicely, supporting the formation process proposed in our previous paper.
 However, we still haven't answered question X, so we'll not retire yet.

+# Conclusions
+We did the science.
+New insights into particle formation were discovered.